DylanPerkins/TranslationBot/README.md

 ## Thanks

-- Thanks to [DeepL](https://www.deepl.com/pro-api) for providing a powerful translation API.
+- Thanks to [DeepL](https://www.deepl.com/pro-api) for providing an accurate translation API.
 - Thanks to [discord.http](https://discordhttp.alexflipnote.dev/) for creating a interactions library for Discord using python that is easy to use and understand.